chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Action code was never updated and tests were not run correctly.", "PROJECT NOTE": "Use Gradle to execute tests (e.g., bash './gradlew test') and inspect JumpToPytestNodeInTestTreeAction.kt fully before changes.", "NEW INSTRUCTION": "WHEN tests are created or modified THEN run './gradlew test' via bash and summarize" }

+[2025-12-22 14:36] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "add tests, run tests",
+    "MISSING STEPS": "modify action, update plugin.xml, implement intention, decouple test tree check", "BOTTLENECK": "No implementation or plugin.xml changes were made; only tests were edited.", "PROJECT NOTE": "Use EditorPopupMenu.GoTo group in plugin.xml and register a Python intention via intentionActions.", "NEW INSTRUCTION": "WHEN task requests menu grouping or intention exposure THEN update plugin.xml and implement intention before tests"
+}